XS4ALL/speedtest-fileserver-rs/README.md

 http://localhost:3000/97KiB.bin
 ```

-.. and it will serve a file of therequested size consisting of random data.
+.. and it will serve a file of the requested size consisting of random data.

 The directory index `http://domain.name/` serves a dirlisting of a
 number of files with common sizes in the range of 1MB to 10GB.